xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 int age = in.nextInt();
 ```

-Similarly, the nextDouble method reads the next  oating-point number.
+Similarly, the nextDouble method reads the next floating-point number.

 -